-The governance framework has been in place at the Authority for the year ended 31 March 2010 and up to the date of approval of the Statement of Accounts.
+The governance framework has been in place at the Authority for the year ended 31 March 2009 and up to the date of approval of the Statement of Accounts.

-The following are the key elements of the systems and processes which underpin the Authority's governance arrangements:
+The following describes the key elements of the systems and processes which underpin the Authority's governance arrangements:

-- there is an established Performance Management Framework (PMF) underpinned by a three year Corporate Plan which reflects current corporate strategies, risks and priorities; - the current Corporate Plan was approved by Members on 16th April 2010 and is delivered through the development of Annual Service Plans and supported by contractual service level agreements; - roles and responsibilities of Members and the Scheme of Delegation are reviewed and approved annually.
-The Authority's scrutiny function is delivered by the full Authority and communication protocols are in place; - Codes of Conduct are in place for officers and Members are required to comply with their host authority's Code of Conduct; - a comprehensive set of Procedural Rules which define the Authority's constitution and its internal control mechanisms are in place and are reviewed annually; - audit functions are delivered through the full Authority with specific powers delegated to the Audit and Governance Committee; - internal audit operates to Internal Auditing Standards as laid down by CIPFA; - procedures and processes are in place to ensure that the Authority conducts its business in compliance with its legal obligations, including specialist advice where necessary; - there is a Whistleblowing Policy and a Comments and Complaints Procedure to assist in the transparency of the Authority's business;

-- training and development for Members and officers are delivered through the Member Training and Development Plan, the Staff Development Scheme and a Corporate Training Programme; - the Authority has a Communications Strategy to deliver clear channels of communication with stakeholders and consultation processes are undertaken as necessary; - Inter Authority Agreements are being finalised and will ensure effective partnership working and joint working groups are in place with defined terms of reference; and - Internal Control Statements of Assurance are obtained from the Director as Chief Officer for Authority, from St Helens MBC which provides key services and from the board of Mersey Waste Holdings Limited in which the Authority has a vested interest.
+- There is an established Performance Management Framework (PMF) underpinned by a three year Corporate Plan which reflects current corporate strategies, risks and priorities. - The current Corporate Plan was approved by Members on 15th April 2009 and is delivered through the development of Annual Service Plans and supported by contractual service level agreements. - Roles and responsibilities of Members and the Scheme of Delegation are reviewed and approved annually.
+The Authority's scrutiny function is delivered by the full Authority and communication protocols are in place. - Codes of Conduct are in place for officers and Members are required to comply with their host authority's Code of Conduct. - A comprehensive set of Procedural Rules which define the Authority's constitution and its internal control mechanisms are in place and are reviewed annually. - Audit functions are delivered through the full Authority with specific powers delegated to the Audit and Governance Committee. - Procedures and processes are in place to ensure that the Authority conducts its business in compliance with its legal obligations, including specialist advice where necessary. - There is a Whistleblowing Policy and a Comments and Complaints Procedure to assist in the transparency of the Authority's business. - Training and development for Members and officers are delivered through the Member Training and Development Plan, the Staff Development Scheme and a Corporate Training Programme. - The Authority has a Communications Strategy to deliver clear channels of communication with stakeholders and consultation processes are undertaken as necessary. - Inter Authority Agreements are being finalised and will ensure effective partnership working and joint working groups are in place with defined terms of reference. - Internal Control Statements of Assurance are obtained for both the Authority and the boards of Mersey Waste Holdings Limited and Bidston Methane Limited in which it has a vested interested.